 EPIC’s Open Government Project is one of the leading transparency projects in the United States focused on obtaining information related to the government’s use of emerging technologies that implicate privacy and data collection.
 Through detailed research, expert engagement with government agencies, and targeted litigation, EPIC vigorously pursues its mission to keep the government transparent and accountable.

-EPIC’s Surveillance Oversight Project was established to confront the reality that increasing surveillance—particularly indiscriminate, mass surveillance—negatively impacts our democracy and is often disproportionately directed towards traditionally marginalized groups.
+EPIC’s Project on Surveillance Oversight was established to confront the reality that increasing surveillance—particularly indiscriminate, mass surveillance—negatively impacts our democracy and is often disproportionately directed towards traditionally marginalized groups.
 In recent years, the project has focused public attention on the collection and use of biometrics, particularly facial recognition, by governments.

 Consumer Privacy Advocacy